wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Fix for apos showing for single quotes on IE7

 = 3.0.3 =
 - (16 Jun 2011) - Tested compatible with WP 3.2 Beta 2
 - "Number of available extra fields" setting is now for each form # instead of all forms.